Pitzer student extended rolling admissions for spring 2020 until September 15, 2019.

 The Core Course

-Core Course: Socio-political Change in Tanzania, South Africa, and Zimbabwe.
+Core Course: Continuity and Change in Tanzania, South Africa, and Zimbabwe.
 The core course is designed to provide students with a broad overview of the region and each of the countries where the program operates, including history, politics, culture, religion, and important current issues, within which students are asked to place and analyze their personal experience.
 Through community engagement and rigorous academic study the course provides an opportunity for students to develop a comparative and regional perspective on important issues and topics covered in the course.
 Additionally, the course provides a focus on human development, with opportunities to learn how to understand, implement and evaluate effective community-based work in each location.
 Students engage in homestays, participate in service learning projects, engage in a series of lectures and discussions given by university faculty and specialists from governmental and non-governmental organizations, and take study trips to areas of historical, cultural and environmental importance.

 An important part of the core course is a series of writing assignments, known as the fieldbook, which ask students to integrate readings and lectures with the more experiential components of family stays, internships, and study trips to explore important issues from the host culture perspective and to deepen their cross cultural learning.